How To: Output Operator _group Component Setting

 Overview

-Sometimes your application has more than one output action or value.
-Instead of configuring each output separately, you can use a single Output operator.
-Here's where the _group Output operator configuration comes in.
+Sometimes your application In Unqork an application is a program used to perform specific tasks.
+An application can be one of two types: workflow or module. has more than one output action or value.
+Instead of configuring each output separately, you can use an Output operator.
+Here's where the_group Output operator configuration comes in.
 Using the _group Component setting, you can dynamically output multiple values or actions.

 In this article, you'll learn how to set up and use the _group Component setting.